zqubit/334f21/MidtermProject2/README.md

 The following files are related to this assignment.
 - *src/miner.rs* - where the mining process takes place.
 - *src/api/mod.rs* - an API with which you can interact with your program when it is running.
-- Updated: *src/main.rs* - the main function of the program.
+- *src/main.rs* - the main function of the program.
 In this part, you need to read and change the code that creates a miner.

 To see how the code in these files works, you can run `cargo run -- -vv` and you will see these logs in the terminal
 > Miner initialized into paused mode